Skip to main content

 According to Hometap’s 2019 Homeownership Survey, when asked how homeowners feel about their options for accessing their home equity, 37% of homeowners answered that while they could get a home equity loan, but prefer not to, while 12% said they have no good options at all for turning the equity in their homes into cash.

 That’s because many homeowners, particularly those looking to reduce debt with their home equity, don’t like the idea of an additional monthly payment or unpredictable interest rates.
-With a home equity investment, you’re not taking out a loan so there are no monthly payments and there’s no interest.
+With a home equity investment, you’re not taking out a loan so there are no monthly payments.
 Instead, you’ll settle your investment when you sell your home or if you decide to buy out your investment once the term is up.
 If you plan on selling your home within 10 years, you may find this is the smartest option for you.

 If you plan on staying in your home for more than 10 years, you’ll want to determine if you can settle your home equity investment when the time comes.
 Generally, homeowners settle their home equity investment by selling their home or buying out the investment with savings or refinancing.
 If you know you want to stay put, you may decide a home equity loan or other loan is the best fit for you.